rtgodwin/rtgodwin.github.io/vignettes/oneinfl.md

 [1] 0.1552153
 ```

-The _p_-value of 0.155 suggests that the variable does not have a significant effect on
+The _p_-value of 0.155 suggests that the variable does not have a significant effect on $los$, which is contrary to the standard ZTNB model.

+## Estimate marginal effects using `margins(model, data, at=)`